jre23/weather-dashboard/README.md

 ## Description

-The goal for this project was to build a weather dashboard using the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The user can input and submit a search for a city and the current day's weather will show up along with a 5-day forecast for that particular city.
+The goal for this project was to build a weather dashboard using the [OpenWeather API](https://openweathermap.org/api).
+The user can input and submit a search for a city and the current day's weather will be displayed along with a 5-day forecast for that particular city.
+The user's search history is kept in a list and also displayed once a search is done.
+The user may click on a city in the search history list to display that city's weather data again.

 ## Check it out here!